-The activism recognition is an official document of the University of Twente, which is signed by the Rector.
-In addition, you will receive a digital recognition, namely the Edubadge.
-First check whether you are eligible for activism recognition.
+The part-time activism recognition is an official document of the University of Twente, which is signed by the Rector.
+In addition, you will receive a digital recognition, named the Edubadge.
+First check whether you are eligible for the part-time activism recognition, or if you might be eligible for the full-time recognition.

-Read the document "Procedure application activism recognition" for more information about the procedure of the activism recognition application.
+Read the document "Procedure application for part-time activism recognition" for more information about the procedure of the activism recognition application.